 So far, distant grainy shots of the males.
 The big round circle on the cheek is distinctive.
 Depending on the light, the green head may look black.
-As my one shot of a female shows, they look completely different, but are just as striking.
+The females look completely different, but are just as striking.

 Anatidae: Hooded Merganser (Lophodytes cucullatus)

 These mergansers raise and lower their "hoods" (crests), changing their appearance.
 The female's crest can look tan to slightly rufous, depending on the light.
 The females' eyes are brown.
 Nonbreeding males resemble the females but, I'm told, retain their yellow eyes.
 In the close-up, the beak serrations are obvious.
 Those are very handy for grasping fish and other slippery prey.

 Anatidae: American Wigeon (Mareca americana)

 Each fall, thousands of American wigeons appear at Albuquerque's ponds.
 Their whistling calls contrast with the mallard quacks and Canadian goose honks at the same ponds.